BlockchainLabsNZ/mothership-sen/audit/README.md

 If deployer forgets to change controllership of the SEN token to the distribution contract, anyone would be able to transfer their tokens even during distribution period.

 It is possible after `transfersEnabled` modifier was removed from the original contract.
-Now there is the only check [line 168](https://github.com/BlockchainLabsNZ/mothership-sen/blob/audit/contracts/MiniMeToken.sol#L168):
+This [line 168](https://github.com/BlockchainLabsNZ/mothership-sen/blob/audit/contracts/MiniMeToken.sol#L168) is the only check now:

 ```
     if (isContract(controller)) {